-We simulated the experiment environment in Mat-Lab.
-In the experiments evaluating the coding-decoding scheme, unless otherwise mentioned, an equal mix of good and bad links are taken.
+In this section, we present results that evaluate our coding and routing scheme.
+We simulated the experiment environment in MATLAB.
+The network topology used is similar to that shown in Figure 4.
+However, the number of nodes in the mesh was varied.
+In the experiments evaluating the coding-decoding scheme, unless otherwise mentioned, an equal mix of good and bad links were taken.
+This was to show the benefit of merging when at least a few descriptions are corrupted.
+The mix of good and bad links were varied probabilistically.
 The PER for good links was chosen between 0.1% to 1% and those of bad links between 10% to 20%.
 The input image was 512×512 pixel black-and-white Lena JPEG file.